 Upcoming Events & Activities in the Alumni Center (free) - RSVP for an event here

-Global Aesthetics: A Journey Through Visual Representations of the Human Experience (Thursday, November 14th from 10:30-12 pm)
+Body Aesthetics: A Global Perspective of the Human Body in the History of Art (Thursday, November 14th from 10:30-12 pm)

-Body aesthetics is a contested and relevant subject that attempts to define beauty in the human form.
-The subjective nature of the topic leads to lively debates as to what constitutes beauty.
-In this lecture, SRJC Art Instructor Heidi Saleh will explore depictions of the human body from diverse regional and temporal backgrounds with the intention of challenging pre-existing notions of a monolithic definition of beauty.
+Body aesthetics is a hotly contested and subjective topic that attempts to define beauty in the human body.
+In this workshop, SRJC Art Instructor Heidi Saleh will explore the myriad ways the body has been represented in art in various cultures and through different eras.
+She will share multiple depictions of the human body from diverse regional and temporal backgrounds with the intention of challenging pre-existing notions of a monolithic definition of beauty.